reshmabidikar/reshmabidikar.github.io/2021/02/doubleunaryoperator-in-java-8-with-code-sample.md

 ```

 - Line 1 declares a [UnaryOperator](https://learnjava.co.in/java-8-unaryoperator-example/) instance **unaryOp** and implements it via the same lambda expression as used above.
 - Line 3 then invokes the [applyAsDouble](https://learnjava.co.in/java-8-unaryoperator-example/) method on the value **9**.
 Since the input value is a primitive type, Java uses **autoboxing** to convert the primitive **double** type to the wrapper type that is **Double** before applying the lambda expression.
 This reduces the performance slightly.
 However, in the case of **DoubleUnaryOperator**, no such conversion is required since the **applyAsDouble** method accepts an argument of type **double** already.
-Thus the primitive specialization offers a slight performance advantage as it does away with the need of autoboxing.
+Thus, the primitive specialization offers a slight performance advantage as it does away with the need of autoboxing.

 ## Conclusion